wezm/wezm.net/v2/content/posts/2025/chimera-i586/index.md

 They are powered by an AMD Geode LX800 CPU clocked at 500Mhz with 256Mb of RAM.
 The Geode is [mostly an i686][i686-geode] class 32-bit x86 CPU.
-Instead of installing an OS that I know works on them like [OpenWRT] or [NetBSD] I have spent that last week and bit bringing up Chimera Linux on i586 (Pentium).
+Instead of installing an OS that I know works on them like [OpenWRT] or [NetBSD] I have spent the last week and a bit bringing up Chimera Linux on i586 (Pentium).

 I wanted to use Chimera Linux because:

 1. I was already hosting my retro site with it.
-1. I has already packaged the Rust binary that serves part of the site.
+1. I had already packaged the Rust binary that serves part of the site.
    Chimera makes cross-compiling that package super easy, as well as service monitoring with [Dinit].
 1. I thought it would be fun to use a modern distro on Pentium class hardware.